The potential energy stored when compressing the water is an important

 the PTV.
 In Appendix B, the following expression is derived

-for the potential energy stored in a volume of compressed water:
+for the potential energy stored in a volume

 Definition of “risk”.
 Equation (2) does not measure the probability of containment failure -- the storage of more energy does not necessarily imply that containment failure is more likely.
 In fact, likelihood of containment failure is expected to be in proportion to the pressure.
 However, (2) does measure the hypothetical destructive capacity associated with containment failure and in this sense is a measure of risk.
 The direct association of “risk” with “destructive capacity” (as opposed to the probability of containment failure) will be adopted for the remainder of this article unless otherwise noted.